 For one, never click on an email link if you do not trust the sender.
 Two, even if you do have confidence the sender, try to get to the link organically, meaning follow the standard method.
-If you are checking on a delivery, go through the main website instead of clicking on the link.
+If you are checking on a delivery, go to the main website instead of clicking on the link.
 These simple actions will help to keep your computer, and the information it holds, safe from hackers.

 This is a guest post from Laura Backes, she enjoys writing about all kinds of subjects and also topics related to internet providers in my area.
-You can reach her at: laurabackes8 [@] gmail.com.
+You can reach her at laurabackes8 [@] gmail.com.